 Your goal here is to make enough to afford Elite Blog Academy.
 Elite Blog Academy is only available during certain times (about five days per year).
 It will teach you everything you need to make this a full-time gig as quickly as possible (It took me less than a year of doing this between 10-20 hours a week to go full-time).

 Many of my classmates in Elite Blog Academy had the same results, some even quicker.
+You can scan through every one else’s results here.
 It’s going to require some hustle muscle, but you can do this.
 You need to have at minimum 10 hours a week to devote to the class and you need to be committed to doing this.

 Advanced tip for when you go full-time.